 - Curriculum/Instruction – Bilingual/ESL (online – for students currently licensed)

-- Teaching Licensure – Elementary, Secondary, Special Education, or Physical Education
+- Teaching Licensure – Elementary, Secondary or Special Education.

 - Reading Education

 To apply, follow the instructions in the Degree Checklist.

 - Applications are encouraged from individuals in all fields.

 - All applicants are considered on an individual basis focusing on the applicant’s potential for successful completion of the program.